 On-going review undertaken by Mandy Sadler, Headteacher in consultation with staff over the various arrangements and points detailed above.
 Review to continue to happen on an on-going basis.
 Noted on summary in red 4th November 2020.
 Noted above in Purple 4th January 2021.
-Yellow hightlight for notes added 27th January 2021.
+Yellow highlight for notes added 27th January 2021; 1st March in blue highlighter.
+22nd March in grey highlighter.

 The full detailed arrangements on school re-opening in September 2020 can be found on the document prepared in September 2020.
+This arrangements with one or two additions - set out in this document will inform the details of the arrangements for full re-opening on 8Th March.